Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 6. Use a Tote for your Umbrella

-Whatever the season, a tote or carryall is always handy for that folding umbrella you’ll want to keep handy in case of showers.
+Whatever the season, a tote or carryall is always handy for that folding umbrella you’ll want to keep handy.
 In winter a leather or even wool tote is appropriate.
 I carry a straw tote with leather straps that I found at a National Trust shop as soon as it’s “summer”.

-A tote is not only chic but incredibly useful to stash all your bits in plus those small purchases as well.
+A tote is not only chic but incredibly useful to stash all your bits in plus small purchases.

 I use a handbag organizer inside my straw tote.